 - Once you have finished configuring the workflow fields, return to the Workflow Conductor menu.
 Select the Publish to List button.

 - To configure the change request workflow configuration list, navigate to the Change Requests Workflow Configuration page from the project site.
 Click on Add a new item to enter the names of users who can approve change requests.

 - For this example, we’ve given the user “Tester- KietLam” permission to approve change requests on the site.

 - To create your own buttons for the Change Requests workflow approval process, begin going to the Site Settings.

 - Under Workflow Start Feature, click the Activate button.

 - Go to the Workflow Configuration List and create a new item.
 Enter the relevant data for your button and click Save.

 4. Start Workflow

 - To begin, create an item on the Change Requests list.
-After creating the item, you can submit the request navigating to List Tools > Items and selecting the Submit for approval button from the Ribbon.
+After creating the item, you can submit the request by navigating to List Tools > Items and selecting the Submit for Approval button from the Ribbon.

 - To start a workflow, you can use either the out-of-the-box SharePoint button or the Change Requests workflow approval process button you created in the steps above.